 Nursery Education Funding

-Children turning 3 are eligible for lower fee rate from the beginning of the term following their 3rd birthday which is also when they become eligible for nursery education funding.
+Children turning 3 are eligible for nursery education funding from the beginning of the term following their 3rd birthday.
 Parents can claim up to 15 hours of funding for care and education per week for 38 weeks per year and subject to criteria some families may be able to claim an additional 15 hours.